 When to help a hedgehog;

 Hedgehogs are nocturnal animals, sleeping during the day and foraging for food at night.
 They will only come out during the day if there is a problem.
 Any hedgehog found out during daylight must be taken to a wildlife rescue centre.
-The only exception to the rule is large female hedgehogs in the summer and autumn.
+The only exception to the rule are large female hedgehogs in the summer and autumn.
 Pregnant or nursing hogs may come out to find more food but generally you will not be able to catch them as they will be moving fast and obviously large and healthy.
+If you are unsure about the condition of a hedgehog, please ring your nearest rescue centre for advice.

 Juvenile hedgehogs live in family groups in nests.
 Tiny babies will only leave a nest if there is a problem.
-Young hedgehogs will make a very loud, squeaking noise if they are in distress.
+Young hedgehogs may make a very loud, squeaking noise if they are in distress.
+Quietly watch the little hedgehog to see if it is alone, or if has just wandered off from it's family.
+If it appears to be distressed, or no other hedgehogs can be located, pick it up, place it in a softly lined, secure box and call a rescue centre for advice.

 If the hedgehog has been hit by a car